afska/gba-link-connection/README.md

 # 🌎 LinkUniversal

-A multiuse library that doesn't care whether you plug a Link Cable or a Wireless Adapter.
+[⬆️](#gba-link-connection) A multiuse library that doesn't care whether you plug a Link Cable or a Wireless Adapter.
 It continuously switches between both and tries to connect to other peers, supporting the hot swapping of cables and adapters and all the features from [👾 LinkCable](#-LinkCable) and [📻 LinkWireless](#-LinkWireless).

 https://github.com/afska/gba-link-connection/assets/1631752/d1f49a48-6b17-4954-99d6-d0b7586f5730